-Posted in 60-Second History Lesson, Long Island, Nassau County, New York
+Posted in New York, Long Island, 60-Second History Lesson, Nassau County

-Tagged Brooklyn Daily Eagle, Edna Kearns, Nassau County, suffrage movement, suffragists, Votes for Women, Women's History, women's suffrage
+Tagged Women's History, Edna Kearns, Brooklyn Daily Eagle, suffragists, suffrage movement, Nassau County, Votes for Women, women's suffrage

 We continue with the untold story of the local wrinkle on the suffrage movement in New York State.
 As we move toward NYS’s centennial of winning the vote in 1917, we’ll see an increasing interest in this part of our history.
 The articles linked on this blog are primarily from the archives of Grandmother Edna Kearns.